Leading the cement market involves rethinking the entire process, from order creation to shipping and the digital interfaces to manage them.

 One of the main roadblocks to be solved in this project was to merge multiple players in the same digital platform, including a “non-digital” group, used to slow processes with paper forms and resistance to digital interfaces.
 The portal was conceived to improve the shipping from the plants, integrating data of the transport companies and informing about the validity of the documentation and insurance policies of trucks and drivers.

-We worked with an agile methodology with sprints, integrating the UX team with the web portal developers and the SAP developers, who collaborated in a single project management platform through planning, task assignment, quality assurance (QA) and bug fixing.
+We worked with an agile methodology with sprints, integrating the UX team with the web portal and developers, who collaborated in a single project management platform through planning, task assignment, quality assurance (QA) and bug fixing.
 This way, the project progressed incrementally, allowing us to identify and solve problems quickly as they arose, which was key to launch the portal according to schedule.

 The impact of the new portal was immediate.
 The new interface design managed to double the amount of information visible on screen, improving legibility thanks to a redesign of the navigation and search filters that maximize the space allocated to relevant content and data.